 Through the State Department, the American Center has access to major in-house digital resources.
 The American Center Staff carry out reference queries for legal, business, government and academic professionals.
 Queries are accepted by telephone, e-mail or in person during working hours.

 The Department of State Bureau of Information also publishes online journals based on U.S. Government Programs goals on topics like the economy, democratic governance and the US society and values.
 If you want to have access eLibraryUSA, please go to one the three American Spaces in Burundi.

-Currently, American Center is closed to the public.
-We will let you know when we resume programs.
-However, under normal operations, American Center Opening Hours are as follows:
+The American Center which is located inside U.S. Embassy Bujumbura is open again to the public.
+American Center Opening Hours are as follows:

 Week ends and Public Holidays (American and Burundi): CLOSED